Do I need specific qualifications to become a member of the TEG?

 Can non-members attend meetings?

 Anyone with an interest in the subject is welcome to attend our regular meetings.
-Please use the link on the Meetings page to let the Reception Desk at Arup know you will be attending the TEG.
 At physical meetings, we ask non-members to make a small voluntary contribution to our expenses in the box at the back of the room.

 As a non-member can I ask the speaker questions or enter into the discussion?